toa-io/toa/extensions/exposition/documentation/notes/sse.md

 an [HTTP Authentication framework](https://datatracker.ietf.org/doc/html/rfc2617).

-However, despite this being the most straightforward scenario, [SSE does not work this way](https://github.com/whatwg/html/issues/2177).
+However, despite this being the most straightforward scenario, [it does not work this way](https://github.com/whatwg/html/issues/2177).
 The only viable way to use SSE is to avoid the standard `EventSource` implementation.

 ## Peculiar event format